MAT Manual

 facets, and allocations).
 This can be done either by binding

-or by setting cuda-enabled
+*cuda-enabled* to nil or by setting cuda-enabled to nil on specific

 matrices.

-19 Writing Extensions
+18 Writing Extensions

 New operations are usually implemented in lisp, CUDA, or by calling a foreign function in, for instance, BLAS, CUBLAS, CURAND.

-19.1 Lisp Extensions
+18.1 Lisp Extensions

 [macro] define-lisp-kernel (name &key (ctypes '(:float :double))) (&rest params) &body body